-Transformational leadership is the process by which a leader gains commitment from employees and share vision and values (Sadler, 2003).
+Transformational leadership is the process by which a leader gains commitment from employees and shares vision and values (Sadler, 2003).
 Transformational leadership theory proposes the idea of engaging and empowering others to pursue the collective objective and achieve the vision.
 This type of leadership influences both leaders and followers, as well as transforms them both to a higher level (Kelly & Tazbir, 2013).
 Transformational leaders are the leaders who motivate the employees by empowering them to contribute to work; they act as “agents of change” and converts followers into leaders.
 The elements of transformational leadership are inspiration and empowerment that lead to commitment in the followers/employees.
 In today’s contemporary business environment, transformational leadership can prove to be effective as employees look for development and growth, which is rendered by transformational leaders.
 In the context of the business level, the theory of transformational leadership promotes innovation and change.
-Transformational leaders influence the identity of the followers and align the personal and organizational goals, thereby, enhancing employee commitment (Tourish, 2013).
+Transformational leaders influence the identity of their followers and align the personal and organizational goals, thereby, enhancing employee commitment (Tourish, 2013).
 In the current business scenario, organizations require employee involvement and employee commitment to enhancing employees’ performance, which in turn improves the overall performance of the organization.
 Therefore, transformational leadership is an effective theory that can help in improving organizational performance by achieving employee commitment.
 For the success of the transformational leadership style, a leader must be a visionary, who is influential and persuasive (Tourish, 2013).
 However, if the leader does not communicate effectively and enthusiastically, he will not be able to persuade people and heighten their interests, which will hinder the leader in modeling the desired behavior of employees.
-In addition, transformation leaders are the agents of change, if they indulge in any unethical behavior or immoral acts, it may bring wrong change in the organization (AdviseAmerica.com, 2016).
+In addition, transformation leaders are agents of change, if they indulge in any unethical behavior or immoral acts, they may bring wrong changes in the organization (AdviseAmerica.com, 2016).

 Servant Leadership

 Servant leadership theory is an old philosophy proposed by Greenleaf in 1977 that has been practiced by various organizations from a very long time.
 The servant leadership theory proposes that leaders should be thoughtful and considerate to their followers and should share control with them (Northouse, 2012).
 Servant leadership focuses on the growth of the followers.
 This leadership theory is the only one that practices leadership around the belief of caring for followers or others.
 There are six components of servant leadership, which are develops people, values people, displays authenticity, provides leadership, builds community and shares leadership (Agnes, 2008).
 This type of leadership focuses on empowering the followers and considering the needs of the followers.
 The elements such as selfless acts, removal of pride, and serving the needs of followers are attributed to servant leadership theory.
-In context to today’s business environment, the servant leadership can help the leaders to understand the needs of followers and serve them irrespective of the position.
+In context of today’s business environment, the servant leadership can help the leaders understand the needs of followers and serve them irrespective of their position.
 Servant leadership theory can be used at each level of management in the enterprises (Northouse, 2012).
 However, the concept of servant leadership has its limitations.
-The theory of servant leadership is not a useful theory when there is a need for maximizing the short-term profits.
+The theory of servant leadership is not a useful theory when for the objective is maximizing short-term profits.
 The theory underestimated the impact of contextual factors that affect the performance.
-In addition to this, the theory is not well developed, and it requires rigorous empirical testing (Agnes, 2008).
+In addition, the theory is not well developed, and it requires rigorous empirical testing (Agnes, 2008).
 Followership theory can be described as the theory that highlights of the impact of followers on the leadership process (Archibald, 2015).
 It implies that the elements of followership are follower’s role, following behaviors, and results of leadership or performance of followers.
 As per followership theory, the characteristics and behaviors of the followers must be conceptualized in regard to leadership process.